Home / Services / AI & Automation

 Phase 1 — Initial conversation & use-case inventory

-30 minutes initial conversation, then a structured look at the recurring procedures at your company: what happens daily, what happens weekly, where does frustration accumulate, where is time lost.
-Delivery: a use-case list, sorted by “AI is worth it”, “classic automation is worth it”, “nothing is worth it because the process has to be clarified first”.
+A 30-minute initial conversation, then a structured look at the recurring procedures in your company: what happens daily, what happens weekly, where frustration piles up, where time is lost.
+Deliverable: a use-case list sorted into “worth doing with AI”, “worth doing with classic automation” and “not worth doing at all, because the process needs sorting out first”.

-We pick a use case with you that is manageable, measurable and visible in success.
-Six to eight weeks pilot in one department, with clear success criteria defined up front.
-Delivery: a running use case, an honest evaluation (“what worked, what didn’t”), a decision basis for “roll out further or do it differently”.
+Together we pick a use case that is manageable, measurable and visible if it succeeds.
+Six to eight weeks of trialling in one department, with clear success criteria defined up front.
+Deliverable: a running use case, an honest evaluation (“what worked, what didn’t”) and a solid basis for deciding whether to roll out further or take a different approach.

-Phase 3 — Roll out or back to the start
+Phase 3 — Roll out, or back to square one

-If the pilot carries, we roll out step by step — per department, per use case, with training of users and inclusion in governance.
-If the pilot doesn’t carry, we say so openly, and we either find a better use case or give the hint that AI currently isn’t the right lever at your company.
+If the trial holds up, we roll out step by step — department by department, use case by use case, with user training and inclusion in the governance.
+If it doesn’t, we say so openly — and we either look for a better use case or tell you straight that AI isn’t the right lever for you right now.

 AI models change, licenses change, workflows change.
-Optionally we accompany ongoing operations in a quarterly rhythm: what’s new at Microsoft, which new use cases have emerged, what isn’t running as planned.
-Delivery: an AI and automation portfolio that grows along, instead of rusting.
+Optionally, we support ongoing operations in a quarterly rhythm: what’s new at Microsoft, which new use cases have emerged, what’s no longer running as planned.
+Deliverable: an AI and automation estate that grows with you instead of rusting away.

-What you can expect from us — and what not
+What you can expect from us — and what you can’t

 What you get: